ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 Highlights the most trending or popular content that is most frequently viewed by users across the website.
 It helps identify popular and relevant content items.

-This block uses [GetPopularContentWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetPopularContentWeb) Raptor recommendation strategy.
+This block uses the [GetPopularContentWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetPopularContentWeb) Raptor recommendation strategy.

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name for the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

 ### Other customers have also seen this content block

 Highlights content viewed by other users with similar behavior.
 Usually applied on the content page, returns content that is often viewed together with the given content.
-It increases the engagement of the customers by helping to identify related and relevant content.
+It increases the engagement of the customers by helping identify related and relevant content.

-This block uses [GetSimilarContentWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetSimilarContentWeb) Raptor recommendation strategy.
+This block uses the [GetSimilarContentWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetSimilarContentWeb) Raptor recommendation strategy.

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name for the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
 - **Select content for recommendations** - Select content to be used for recommendations.
 This content is used as the basis for recommendations, allowing Raptor to suggest similar or related items.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

 ### Personalized content recommendations block

 Generates complementary, personalized content tailored to each user based on their behavior and preferences.
 Increases relevance and engagement through personalized suggestions.

-This block uses [GetUserContentRecommendationsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserContentRecommendationsWeb) Raptor recommendation strategy.
+This block uses the [GetUserContentRecommendationsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserContentRecommendationsWeb) Raptor recommendation strategy.

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name for the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

 ## Recommendations: Product